braedynl/CSE231-020-SS20/FAQ.md

 Piazza is the fastest way to get answers, and offers anonymity if that's something you'd prefer.

-You may also contact me (letting4@msu.edu), or another TA if they're okay with you asking, if you need more personal help.
+You may also contact me (letting4@msu.edu), or another TA (assuming they're okay with you asking) if you need more personal help.

 Some students want a tutor.
 The department does not have the resources to screen and train tutors, though some students have had luck finding one online through Facebook, Reddit, and universitytutor.com.
 Please be cautious with meeting people you find online — only meet in public areas.
-Always ensure you're actually learning the content, and not just having the tutor do all of the work for you.

 #### Why does this class teach Python and not [some other programming language]?

-Python is probably the simplest programming language to understand for newcomers, while also being extremely useful and popular to use in real-world applications.
+Python is probably the simplest programming language to understand for newcomers, while also being popular to use in real-world applications.
 Python syntax tends to use natural language expressions rather than complicated strings of characters, which helps a lot with mental links to programming concepts.

-Just to show you how simple Python is, here's how you test if an `int` with value `5` is contained within an array, for which we then print our results to the console:
+Just to show how simple Python is, here's how you test if an `int` with value `5` is contained within an array, for which we then print our results to the console:
 ```python
 array = [1, 2, 3, 4, 5]